The Safest Way To Remove Old Kernels In Ubuntu

 As you see in the above output, the old kernels have occupied 224 MB in my Ubuntu 16.04 server.
 Press ‘Y’ to get rid of the unused Kernels to free up some space.

 If there is no old Kernels in your system, this utility will display the following message.

 No kernels are eligible for removal

-The beauty of this utility is it will never remove the currently running kernel.
-By default, it will keep at least the latest 2 kernels, but the user can override that value using the –keep parameter.
+Obviously, it will never remove the currently running kernel.
+By default, it will keep at least two latest kernels, but the user can override that value using the —keep parameter.

 For example, to remove all old kernels except 3 latest Kernels, run:

 sudo purge-old-kernels --keep 3 -qy

 For more details, refer man pages.